 - has or intends to file a complaint, testify or assist in any proceeding in connection with a sexual harassment complaint.

 If the employee is not the complainant, but instead a witness, the standard to show that he or she has engaged in protected activity is lower.
-Simply participating in an investigation for sexual harassment is enough for a witness to be protected from unlawful retaliation.
+Simply participating in a harassment investigation is sufficient for a witness to be protected from unlawful retaliation.
 This is to assure that persons who are participating in harassment investigations, which often is mandatory, are provided strong legal protections against employers who threaten or terminate that person because of what they may or may not have said in the sexual harassment investigation.

 New Jersey sexual harassment law is complicated and fact sensitive.
-If you believe you are the victim of a sexual harassment hostile work environment, quid pro quo sexual harassment from a supervisor or unlawful retaliation because you complained of sexual harassment or participated in a sexual harassment investigation, it is imperative that you immediately seek legal counsel and advice from an experienced New Jersey sexual harassment lawyer.
+If you believe you are the victim of a hostile work environment, quid pro quo sexual harassment from a supervisor or unlawful retaliation because you complained of sexual harassment or participated in an investigation, it is imperative that you immediately seek legal counsel and advice from an experienced New Jersey sexual harassment lawyer.
 Our team of New Jersey Employment Lawyers have successfully litigated claims against small or big companies and are available to discuss the specific facts and circumstances of your potential claim for sexual harassment.